JCog/fp/README.md

 # About
-This is practice tool for Paper Mario 64 intended for use on N64 with an Everdrive.
+This is practice tool for Paper Mario 64 intended for use on N64 with an Everdrive or on Wii or Wii U through the Virtual Console.
 It's also known informally as "the practice rom".

 # Download
 The latest release and installation instructions can be found on the [releases page](https://github.com/jcog/fp/releases).